davatorium/rofi/doc/rofi-dmenu.5.markdown

 Urgent row, mark *X* as urgent.
 See `-a` option for details.

+`-select-rows` *X*

+If multi-select is enabled, pre-select rows, See `-a` option for format details.
+If same row is specified multiple times, it state is toggled on subsequential sets.

 `-only-match`

 Only return a selected item, do not allow custom entry.